RenGeng/Maillage/README.md

 ### Usage

 Before using a deformation, be sure to have Python 2 AND Python 3 (versions that we used : Python 2.7.6 and Python 3.4.3) and to install Pygame for Python2 and Numpy for Python3.
-Moreover, be

 /!\ If you use a mac, change the line 149 of the file Execution_Barycentre.py and the line 161 of the file Execution_MLS.py by os.system("./medit ../mesh/mesh_2D/"+nom_fichier+".mesh &")